 - Forty Creek Three Grain

-Canadian whisky may be affordable overall, but that does not mean you cannot find spendy bottles.
-When you're in the mood for something really smooth, seek out these labels and enjoy a fine sipping experience.
-A few of these can even cost $100 or more!
+Overall, Canadian whisky may be affordable, but that does not mean you cannot find spendy bottles, sometimes well over $100 for rare collector's bottles.
+When you're in the mood for something ultra-smooth, any of these ensure a fine sipping experience.

 - Canadian Club 30 YO

 - Glen Breton Rare 10 YO and 14 YO Single Malt

 - J.P.
 Wiser's Red Letter

 North America, Scotland, and Ireland may be the best-known and highly regarded locations for whiskey production, but this spirit can be made anywhere in the world.
 There are also many American craft distilleries that produce whiskeys that rival anything found within the defined styles.